GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (196).md

 **At Higher Tiers**: For each tier beyond minimum, in addition to the benefits noted above, you may choose to either increase the range by 1 yard or the DV of the [Rflx] save by 1.

 **Critical Failure**: The rope binds you.
 This functions identically to a critical failure on the save, except you cannot leave the bindings under your own power for a number of rounds equal to the points of failure.

+#### Lashing Grasp

+**Minimum Tier**: 2

+**Casting Time**: 1 reaction, which you take in response to a creature beginning its movement within range

+**Range**: 3 yards

+**Effect**: Choose an exotic damage type.
+You produce a tether of magical energy which lashes out against the target.
+It inflicts a sling attack.
+If the attack would qualify to damage armor, it instead grapples that foe for as long as you concentrate on the spell (or until the grapple is broken).
+Additionally, if the attack is a critical hit or qualifies to damage armor, it applies the critical hit effect of the chosen damage type.

+A critical success with the spell check allows you to choose not to inflict a wound with the atttack roll.
+If so, you may choose to grapple that foe (per the spell's fescription) or knock it prone.

+**At Higher Tiers**: Each tier beyond minimum affords you one of the following;

+* the attack ga8ns a +1 bonus
+* the attack gains a +2 bonus for the purpose of inflicting a critical hit
+* increase the range by 1 yard

+**Critical Failure**: You find the tether attempts to harm you instead of functioning properly.
+It inflicts an attack of the chosen type against you with a bonus equal to the spell's tier for the purpose of inflicting a critical hit.
+If the attack would qualify to damage your armor, it instead knocks you prone.

 #### Lava Axe